FREQUENTLY ASKED QUESTIONS

 As both our venues are licensed premises we operate an ‘empty vessels in, empty vessels out’ policy.

 Over the festival weekend half the beach is still open to the public (the half where the stages are not housed) and we do not stop anyone having access to it.
 In the evenings we close the waters edge nearest the stage for safety reasons, this is as advised by Looe Town Council and the police.

 WHY DO WE CLOSE THE ROADS DURING THE FESTIVAL?

-As you can imagine the streets of Looe are full of people during the festival weekend and we want to make it as safe as possible for all users.
-We apply for a road closure permit each year through Cornwall Council and enforce this after 5pm each day.
+As you can imagine the centre of Looe is full of people during the festival weekend and we want to make it as safe as possible for all users.
+We apply for a road closure permit each year through Cornwall Council and enforce this as required.
 The police do have the power to enforce this earlier in the day.
 Although the roads are closed, all residents and local traders have access throughout the weekend without restriction.